-I'm sure many of you can relate to overflowing plastics cupboards, with mismatched lids or ones that no longer fit properly, old tatty containers, and never being able to find what you're looking for.
-I think food storage containers have actually been multiplying in our house over the last few years!
+I'm sure many of you can relate to overflowing plastics cupboards, with mismatched lids; lids that no longer fit properly; old tatty containers; and never being able to find what you're looking for!
+I think food storage containers have actually been multiplying in our house over the last few years.
 Here's how I put a system in place to try to organise them.

 However, if you saw my newly-organised fridge, you may have spotted the new Tupperware containers for the fruit and veg.
 So now I need a lot more room to store all the glass containers! #storagecontainerhoarder.
 I'll be using these for leftovers to store in the freezer, so nothing lost.

 The picture below shows most of what we have (there are a few more in the fridge).
 I use a whole cabinet to store the containers.
 I used to have everything on the one shelf, but it was a nightmare trying to get anything in or out.
 I find the containers stack quite well in their different sizes on the top shelf...